Inmarsat: Malaysia Airlines Flight 370

 In March 2014, Malaysia Airlines Flight 370 disappeared with 239 passengers and crew en route from Kuala Lumpur to Beijing.
 After turning away from its planned path and disappearing from radar coverage, the aircraft's satellite data unit remained in contact with Inmarsat's ground station in Perth via the IOR satellite (Indian Ocean Region, 64° East).
 The aircraft used Inmarsat's Classic Aero satellite phone service.
 Analysis of these communications by Inmarsat and independently by other agencies determined that the aircraft flew into the southern Indian Ocean and was used to guide the search for the aircraft.
-In conferences given by French engineers and pilots Jean-Luc Marchand and Patrick Blelly stated that the company tried to reach, several hours after plane disappeared, the airplane by ringing the satellite phone onboard.
+In conferences given by French engineers and pilots Jean-Luc Marchand and Patrick Blelly stated that the company tried to reach, several hours after the plane disappeared, the airplane by ringing the satellite phone onboard.

 Attacks of US Embassies

 The attacks on US Embassies in Nairobi (Kenya) and Dar es Salaam (Tanzania) in summer of 1998 were organized partly through satellite communications.
 Osama bin Laden asked one of his staff to acquire a Mini-M satellite phone in London, using cash of about US$10,000 to US$15,000 which had been sent to several Al-Qaeda members.
 The terrorist used it to make about 900 satellite calls, but stopped using it in 1998 when several newspapers reported that the CIA was tapping it.
-His phone number, which was 00-873-682505331, (00 for international, 873 for Indian Ocean based sat coverage, 682505331 as the line) was disclosed during a trial of bombings in US embassy in Kenya.
+His phone number, which was 00-873-682505331, (00 for international, 873 for Indian Ocean based sat coverage, 682505331 as the line) was disclosed during a trial of the bombings of the US embassy in Kenya.
 His satellite phone was described as the size and appearance of a laptop.